Chainlink (LINK): Everything You Need to Know

 • When buying assets, Chainlink oracles can also be used to check their valuation.
 For example, Dipole uses Chainlink to help evaluate its distributed energy markets.

 Chainlink’s price continued to be under one dollar until Q3 2019, slowly gaining stability within the $1 to $4 price range.
 In late 2020, the token's price exploded, reaching an all-time high of $52.20 on May 9, 2021.
-Unfortunately, the entire crypto market crashed for its early year peak, leaving the LINK price at $19.45 as of July 2021.
-LINK is an ERC-20 token that runs on a proof of stake algorithm.
+Unfortunately, the entire crypto market crashed in late 2021 and continued throughout 2022.

-All major exchanges have Chainlink (LINK) listed for trading: Coinbase, Binance, Kraken, Huobi Global, Gate.io, CEX.io, Bitstamp, Upbit, FTX, Bittrex, and dozens more.
-However, if you would like to exchange one of your more obscure altcoins with LINK, want to make a cross-chain transaction, or just want to trade in a decentralized fashion, you can do so seamlessly with Komodo’s AtomicDEX.
+All major exchanges have Chainlink (LINK) listed for trading: Coinbase, Binance, Kraken, Huobi Global, Gate.io, CEX.io, Bitstamp, and dozens more.
+However, if you would like to exchange one of your more obscure altcoins with LINK, want to make a cross-chain transaction, or just want to trade in a decentralized fashion, you can do so seamlessly with Komodo Wallet.

 📧Komodo Newsletter